 State Titles Medallions

-Competition is open to all Main and Associate Register dogs and bitches in Novice, Open, Utility and Utility Dog Excellent classes.
+Competition is open to all Main, Limited, Associate and Sporting Register dogs and bitches in Novice, Open, Utility and Utility Dog Excellent classes.

 Community Companion Dogs compete for the CCD Awards.